 Contact: email@example.com Twitter: @racheljhallett

-Note: I’ve used ‘autistic person’ rather than ‘person with autism’ because I don’t feel autism is detachable.
-Without it, I would be someone completely different and it’s integral to who I am, even though I didn’t realise it for so long.
+Note: I’ve used ‘autistic person’ rather than ‘person with autism’ because I don’t feel autism is detachable, and the majority of autistic people who have been surveyed prefer 'autistic person'.
+Without autism, I would be someone completely different and it’s integral to who I am, even though I didn’t realise it for so long.
 There is lots of debate over which should be used, and I appreciate that some people will disagree with me.